 At the generator, the System Controller’s touchscreen user interface visually alerts users of short brushes and high vibrations, both based on plant defined thresholds.

 For quick reference, brush health historical analytics are logged by the system and available on the Brush Detail screen for each brush holder location.

-Ultimately, the combination of recent and historical brush health analytics will improve operator efficiencies and optimize a plant’s staff utilization.
+Ultimately, the combination of recent and historical brush health analytics will improve operator efficiencies and optimize a plant’s staff utilization reducing operating expenses.

 The data squares represent each individual brush of the system, providing relevant data and critical threshold warnings as shown.